AralTurkmen/I.A.N.A/README.md

-# I.A.N.A
-Ionizing Atom Nuclear Alerter is a DIY Geiger counter
+I.A.N.A uses a CTC-5 ("STS-5") soviet Geiger-Müller tube